silabs-MarkU/se-scripts/README.md

 ### Guide

 #### Create Bootloader Images
-1. Using GSDK 4.1.2, create a `bootloader-storage-internal-single-512k` project.
+1. Using GSDK 4.1.2, create a `bootloader-storage-internal-single-512k` project
 2. Open the .slcp file and adjust the configuration as follows:
-   Software Components --> Platform --> bootloader --> Core --> Bootloader Core --> Configure.
+   Software Components --> Platform --> bootloader --> Core --> Bootloader Core --> Configure
 3. Adjust bootloader settigns as displayed below to create `base` bootloader image:

 ![btl_settings_v2](https://user-images.githubusercontent.com/111395060/197108289-bb508f32-7262-4f57-989e-5ac51f8e0bd3.png)

 5. Build bootloader project and save resulting .hex file in a location that you can later access.
 Append the filename with `_v1.hex`
 6. Increment the bootloader version to 2, as shown to create an `update` bootloader image for packaging in a .gbl file:

 ![btl_settings](https://user-images.githubusercontent.com/111395060/197110507-764d261f-30fe-4588-bbaf-093c4b011189.png)